w-lfpup/wctk-js/docs/events.md

 # Events Controller

-Add element functions as event listener callbacks.
+Add methods as event listener callbacks.

 ## How to use

+Add an `Events` controller to a web component.
+Use a params object on instantiation.

 ### Params